castdrian/3Down/README.md

 ### Instructions

 1. Remove your SD card from your device, then insert your SD card into your computer
+2. Put the **arm9loaderhax.bin** from the **Luma3DS.7z** onto the root of your SD Card, overwriting existing files
-2. Put the Decrypt9WIP.bin from the Decrypt9WIP release into /luma/payloads
+3. Put the Decrypt9WIP.bin from the Decrypt9WIP release into /luma/payloads
-3. Extract the content of the **ctrtransfer .7z file** to the root of your SD Card
+4. Extract the content of the **ctrtransfer .7z file** to the root of your SD Card
-4. Put the SD Card back into your N3DS and launch the Luma3DS Chainloader by holding **START** at boot.
+5. Put the SD Card back into your N3DS and launch the Luma3DS Chainloader by holding **START** at boot
-5. Launch Decrypt9WIP
+6. Launch Decrypt9WIP
-6. Navigate to **SysNAND Options**
+7. Navigate to **SysNAND Options**
-7. Navigate to **CTRNAND transfer...**
+8. Navigate to **CTRNAND transfer...**
-8. Select **Auto CTRNAND Transfer**
+9. Select **Auto CTRNAND Transfer**
-9. Put in the given Code to unlock SysNAND writing
+10. Put in the given Code to unlock SysNAND writing
-10. Select **11.3.0-36X_ctrtransfer_x3ds.bin** and hit **A** to confirm
+11. Select **11.3.0-36X_ctrtransfer_x3ds.bin** and hit **A** to confirm
-11. Wait for the process to finish and reboot
+12. Wait for the process to finish and reboot

 ### Credits
 - me